-Lenten and Advent Travelling packs with resources and Liturgy ideas are sent home with all children throughout Lent and Advent.
+Lenten and Advent Travelling packs with resources and Celebration of the Word ideas are sent home with all children throughout Lent and Advent.
 The Foundation Stage pupils have the opportunity to take home a Prayer Bear from the Summer Term and are encouraged to pray at home with their families.
+In addition, a backpack linked to the annual theme (inspired by scripture) provides another home-school link.
+This backpack encourages and promotes the idea of living out our values and faith as guided by the bible.
+Children do this alongside members of their family.

 Parents have a fundamental role to play in helping children to become effective learners.
-In order to develop a real partnership between home and school parents are welcome in school and provided with information to help them support their child in developing as resilient, resourceful and reflective learners.
+In order to develop a real partnership between home and school parents are welcome in school and provided reflective learners.

+with information to help them support their child in developing as resilient, resourceful and